kacperhes/2048/README.md

 - **Command Line Interface**: Play the game using simple keyboard inputs.
 - **Scoring System**: Points are accumulated each time tiles are merged.
 The score is the sum of the merged tiles.
 - **Caching Mechanism**: The game state is saved to a file, allowing you to resume the game later.
+- **AI Suggestions**: During the gameplay the player can turn on AI suggestions to help gain a better overall score.

 ## Project structure
 TBA